AndrewL14/Student-tracker-API/README.md

 To Install the application fork the repo and clone it to your local machine.

 ### Disclaimer
-This application is a 2 part repo, if you wish to run in full-stack, visit [Student-tracker-UI](https://github.com/AndrewL14/Student-tracker-UI)  and clone the repo, making sure to run both applications.

-Currently, the UI has not been styled but the corresponding login, register, and dashboard pages have all been implemented.
+`UI in development`

 Note: If running in dev mode the data will not be stored across runtimes as the project uses an H2 database Configuration for testing and dev work.
-During a future update this project will be deployed using AWS and Render.
+During a future update, this project will be deployed using AWS and Render.

-If you wish to deploy this project for your self, create an application-prod.properties file and Configure accordingly
+If you wish to deploy this project for yourself, create an application-prod.properties file and Configure accordingly

 ### Documentation